LCC-CIT/CS133JS-CourseMaterials/Labs/Lab05/PracticeProblems-Arrays.md

 <h1>Practice Problems Using Arrays in JavaScript</h1>

-These problems are designed to give you practice using the ternary operator, if statements, and switch statements.
+These problems are designed to give you practice using arrays, array methods and properties, as well as using arrays in loops.

 <h2> Table of Contents</h2>